Bi-cultural confidence is the foundation of successful cultural diversity and inclusion in your organisation.

 - Learn how to create an environment that encourages all employees to explore the Māori world view and supports your Māori employees to bring their cultural selves to work

-This three-hour workshop is an ideal introduction to bi-cultural confidence for all people leaders, HR professionals, employees new to New Zealand or those who grew up here who would like to learn more.
+This is an ideal introduction to bi-cultural confidence for all people leaders, HR professionals, employees new to New Zealand or those who grew up here who would like to learn more.

 It will be led by Michael Moka, Director of Indigenous Growth, supported by kaumatua (elders) from the local iwi (tribe).
 You will be part of a small group and encouraged to ask questions.